Get Crafty as a Cocktail Bartender

 Learn Some Bartending History

 Study the classic cocktails of the world.
 Essential classic drinks include the Old Fashioned, Negroni, Classic Martini, Cosmopolitan, Whiskey Sour, Sazeracs to name a few.
-If you have a handle on the classics and what makes them classic, then the possibilities are endless to throw your own spin on them.
-Study fruit and seasons, how to cut them and store them, look into bitters and edible flowers.
-If all these components get you excited, it will show in your work and the end result will be extremely satisfying for you and the person sitting at your bar!
+Know classic cocktails and what makes them classic, then the possibilities are endless to throw your own spin on them.
+Study fruit and growing seasons and availability.
+Learn how to cut each of them and store for best presentation.
+Investigate the world of bitters and edible flowers.
+If all these components get you excited, it will show in your work.
+The end result will be extremely satisfying for you and the person sitting at your bar!

 We at Fine Art Bartending can put you through the paces and teach the essentials in mixing up a drink.
-Experience comes with time and passion, and after a couple of weeks of introducing you to proper bartender practices behind the bar, you will be ready to pursue your new hobby or career.
+Experience comes with time and passion.
+After two weeks of introducing you to proper bartending practices, you will be ready to pursue your new hobby.
 What you decide to make for cocktails is completely up to you.
-Register today for our Commercial Bartending Course and we can arm you with a rudimentry knowledge to start crafting cocktails in as little as two weeks!